|The Frankfurt-Tipp rating:|

-Seventy years before a certain sorcerer named Harry Potter had to fight the evil Voldemort, the young sorcerer Newt Scamander (Eddie Redmayne) came to New York in the course of his exploration of magical creatures.
-But he couldn't have chosen a worse time, since the magical world here is in turmoil right now.
-A dark power haunts the city again and again, leaving traces that are hard to hide from the No-Majs - the American name for Muggles.
-It must not happen now in any case that the No-Majs learn of the existence of the magical world, which at the moment still exists peacefully next to theirs.
-But now of all times an unfortunate incident occurs, through which No-Maj Jacob Kowalski (Dan Fogler) comes into possession of Newt's suitcase full of fantastic animal creatures and accidentally releases some of them.
-Now the young magician, No-Maj and Tina Goldstein (Katherine Waterston), who is trying to get her old job as Auror back, have to do everything to catch the magical creatures again before they do any damage that could lead to an open confrontation between magicians and No-Majs…
+Seventy years before a certain student of magic named Harry Potter had to fight the evil Voldemort, young wizard Newt Scamander (Eddie Redmayne) came to New York as part of his exploration of magical creatures.
+But he couldn't have picked a worse time, as the magical world here is in turmoil right now.
+A dark force keeps haunting the city, leaving traces that are hard to hide from the No-Majs - the American term for Muggles.
+It must not happen now under any circumstances that the No-Majs learn of the existence of the magical world, which at the moment still exists peacefully next to theirs.
+But now, of all times, an unfortunate incident occurs whereby the No-Maj Jacob Kowalski (Dan Fogler) comes into possession of Newt's suitcase full of fantastic animal creatures and accidentally releases some of them.
+Now the young wizard, the No-Maj and Tina Goldstein (Katherine Waterston), who is trying to get her old job as an Auror back, must do everything they can to recapture the magical creatures before they cause damage that could lead to an open confrontation between wizards and No-Majs.

-There is a lot of humor, especially regarding the sometimes very cute, sometimes a bit crazy magical animal creatures.
-This is quite child-friendly, which you can't necessarily say about the rest of the movie, though.
-The release from 6 years is not really appropriate in view of some very dark moments.
-For children under 10 years the film is absolutely not to be recommended.
-Otherwise, however, the whole thing has become a really thrilling fantasy adventure for young and old, which represents a promising start into a new series (a total of five movies are planned).
-If in the next part you dive even deeper into the magical world and use less unnecessary CGI-action, nothing stands in the way of the big success anymore.
-Therefore - in spite of some weaknesses - the following applies: Absolutely worth seeing!
+There's a lot of humour, particularly in relation to the sometimes very cute, sometimes a little crazy magical animal creatures.
+It's definitely appropriate for children, though that can't necessarily be said about the rest of the film.
+The 6+ release is not really appropriate given some very dark moments.
+The film is absolutely not recommended for children under 10.
+Otherwise, however, the whole thing has become a really exciting fantasy adventure for young and old, which is a promising start to a new series (a total of five films are planned).
+If the next part delves even deeper into the magical world and uses a little less unnecessary CGI action, nothing stands in the way of great success.
+Therefore applies - despite some weaknesses - quite clearly: Absolutely worth seeing!